RickP/SUAD/README.md

 A hardware version of a bomb defusing game.

 Made with a custom board and a Raspberry Pi Pico.
-The firmware orivides the manual over a USB mass storage medium.
+The firmware supplies the manual over a USB mass storage medium.